-In some cases, the law does not allow any Medicare plan to cover certain types more information about this, see Section 7.1 in this chapter). s of drugs (fo □ In other cases, we have decided not to include a particular drug on the Drug Li cases, you may be able to obtain a drug that is not on the drug list.
-For more in please see Chapter 9. □ Office of MaineCare Services (Medicaid)-covered drugs may not be included o Drug list.
-If this plan does not cover a specific drug, please check your Office of Services (Medicaid) Drug list to see if the drug is covered.
+□In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). □In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the drug list.
+For more information, please see Chapter 9. □ Executive Office of Health and Human Services (EOHHS) (Medicaid)-covered drugs may not included on this plan's Drug list.
+If this plan does not cover a specific drug, please check you Executive Office of Health and Human Services (EOHHS) (Medicaid) Drug list to see if the drug is covered. ır